Hours: M-F 8:30-5 PM ET

 You will take courses taught by distinguished instructors from the UMass Departments of English, Comparative Literature, Journalism, and Film Studies.

-To give you an idea of the types of online writing and related courses that you could choose from, here is a sampling offered over the past few years.
+To give you an idea of the types of online writing, literature, and other related courses that you could choose from, here is a sampling offered over the past few years.

 |COMP-LIT||121||International Short Story|